Episode Title: Irrevocably Yours

 Olivia’s joints propel us towards our exciting episode cliffhanger, in which Michael is driving and is stopped by The T-1000, who tells him he has a broken tail light.
 Michael is apologetic, but as he’s talking, The T-1000 spots two joints lying on the floor of the passenger side, his eyes get all big and wide as if he’s never seen joints before, he orders Michael out of the car, grabs the joints, and then holds them up and asks, “Are these yours, Mr. Fairgate?”
 While it’s a little bit strange and unrealistic to watch a cop harass a white person in such a way, it’s still a pretty good ep ending that leaves me wanting to watch more.

 Okay, so that was Irrevocably Yours.
 How did I find it?
 Hmmm, it’s actually kinda hard to say.
-I guess what I will say is that, at this point, at this exact juncture in the series, the eps are fine and have great moments individually, I am having some problems with the storytelling of the season overall.
+I guess what I will say is that, at this point, at this exact juncture in the series, while the eps are fine and have great moments individually, I am having some problems with the storytelling of the season overall.
 What I mean is that if you watch this episode all by itself and then just judge it all by itself, it’s pretty good despite a few problems, but if you start to look at the way the stories are moving in the context of the overall season and the eps that came before this one and the ones that are going to come after it, you start to see more flaws.
 I’ll elaborate on this more as we move closer and closer to the end of the season, but for now I’ll say that this was a good episode, but not great.
 It had some great moments like the confrontations between Gary and Val as well as Gary and Ben, but it also had meandering parts like every scene involving Lilimae.
 It had great stuff for Olivia and her grass problem, but then it had almost nothing interesting for Cathy to do.
 It had great stuff involving J.B. and a possible secret identity, but then it had Karen and her frigidity, a storyline I’m not entirely sure I like or not at this point.
 So overall, a pretty mixed bag, although of course I must make sure and remind you that I love KL yesterday, today, and tomorrow and I will love it until the end of time.
 If I was just watching the show the way I did back in college, I’ll bet I wouldn’t even notice any of these problems.
 It’s the fact that I’m going episode-by-episode in such minute detail that’s making flaws stand out to me.
 They appear bigger than they perhaps actually are, and that’s totally a result of me paying such strict attention.
 Also, I remind you that, even if the eps are suffering from some story flaws, it’s still good.
 This is still a good show that everybody should watch and I also feel very comfortable saying I’m sure it was the best nighttime soap on TV in 1985-1986 (although I remind you that I still haven’t seen Dynasty or Falcon Crest, though rest assured that I will one day soon).
 It’s just suffering from a few problems that the show either hasn’t had in years or hasn’t had at all yet, but that is simply the nature of a series that lasts so long.

 Next up, we shall further explore the shock of Michael being found with marijuana in his car with High School Confidential.